1 billion rows challenge

 Obviously, this approach is not optimal.

-My next thoughts are to read the rows with multiple threads so we can take advantage of multiprocessing.
+My next thoughts are to read the rows with multiple threads so we can take advantage of concurrent operations.
 This can significantly improve the performance as multiple threads run concurrently across the data.

 This is a diagram of the approach I took:

 So, why does this work?
-This works because each thread is processing and storing into memory what it has observed.
+This works because each CPU core is processing and storing into memory what it has observed.
 You can think of the input as a continous stream of data.
-The threads will run concurrently and process the data, doing essential calculations optimally.
+The cores will run in parallel and process the data, doing essential calculations optimally.
 They do not rely on eachother as they run through the file performing these calculations.
-The calculations are also not what our final output will be, because it not possible to output the mean, min, and max of the stations in this manner without subjecting to a single threaded approach.
-Instead, what we do is store the local minimum, local maximum, the running count of stations observed by the thread, and the sum of the temperatures observed by the thread.
+The calculations are also not what our final output will be, because it not possible to output the mean, min, and max of the stations in this manner without subjecting to a single core approach.
+Instead, what we do is store the local minimum, local maximum, the running count of stations observed by the core, and the sum of the temperatures observed by the core.

-The idea is that when the threads finish processing the chunks, we will merge the data the threads have gathered, and perform our final calculations for the output.
+The idea is that when the cores finish processing the chunks, we will merge the data the cores have gathered, and perform our final calculations for the output.

-In order to achieve this, the threads need to process their own allocated sets of the data.
-To preserve memory, I also limited the amount of how much threads can read to 1 gigabyte of the file at a time.
+In order to achieve this, the cores need to process their own allocated sets of the data.
+To preserve memory, I also limited the amount of how much cores can read to 1 gigabyte of the file at a time.

 Below is a diagram of the process: